Once Silent, Latinas are Now ‘Louder’ and ‘Braver’

 This Hispanic Heritage Month, I am happy to say things are changing.
 There is a seismic shift in our community and Latinas are leading the pack.
 Younger Latinas are no longer carrying the PTSD and traumatic baggage of our families.
 We are speaking up: #LatinasLoudAndBrave

 I am so proud of so many Latinas who were called to speak up and rose to the occasion on behalf of their community.
 Mónica Ramirez, the daughter and granddaughter of migrant farmworkers, and co-founder of Alianza Nacional de Campesinas is one of them.
-She is also a civil rights attorney who has devoted her entire life to representing and supporting Latinas and immigrant women who have faced sexual and economic exploitation, including pay injustices, for the last two decades.
+She is also the founder of Justice for Migrant Women, and a civil rights attorney who has devoted her entire life to representing and supporting Latinas and immigrant women who have faced sexual and economic exploitation, including pay injustices, for the last two decades.